kosamad/Cosmo-Keys/README.md

     Modals were selected to limit the amount of page navigation a VI user would have to undertake (you can exit the rules modal by clicking anywhere).
 However, some screen readers recite everything underneath the modal before reading its content.
 This is a recognised issue for VI users and appears on the most commercial of website's (e.g the BBC).
 However, as this game is designed specifically for VI users this is a feature that shouldn't occur and therefore development of how the rules/about info is presented would be advantageous and would improve UX.

-3. Re-design the page layout to make the buttons the total size of the container.
+3. Uppercase/lowercase presentation

-    On the computer this does not affect play as the hover classes tell the user when the button is selected.
-However, on a mobile, a player is likely to click anywhere in the container and expect the button to work.
-This should be corrected in future roll outs.
+    To improve UX I would redesign the game slightly so that the lowercase/uppercase functionality of playing on a phone matches what the computer asks.
+E.g making typed uppercase letters lowercase on the screen or making the first computer letters uppercase to match how the keypad on a phone loads.

 Furthermore I would address and fix the [known bugs](#other-known-bugs).

 ---

 # ACKNOWLEDGMENTS